 Florida Appellate Practice and Advocacy Eight Edition

-* Effective January 1, 2021 new Rule 9.045 specifies the two acceptable fonts (see below).
-Amended Rule 9.210 specifies the new word count limits for briefs, and Rule 9.100 for original proceedings.
+* Effective January 1, 2021 new Rule 9.045 specifies the two acceptable fonts (see below) and amended Rule 9.210 specifies the new word count limits for briefs (13,000 for initial and answer briefs; 4,000 for reply briefs).

 §2.2 In Furst v.
 DeFrances, 332 So.
 3d 951 (Fla.
 2021) the court accepted jurisdiction on the basis the district court opinion expressly affected property appraisers, a class of constitutional officers.